-Check out these practical tips on how to prepare real food meals in the summer … cooking food without heating up your home!
+Check out these practical tips on how to prepare real food meals in the summer!
+Cooking food without heating up your home is possible!

 By Sarah Nichols, Contributing Writer